BlackIkeEagle/www.herecura.eu/content/_index.md

 Giving training and doing public speaking brings me pleasure, especially if that triggers a nice discussion where we can leverage each others expertise.
 I like to think I can help you improve and you can help me improve!

-I spend a part of my free time in Open Source development and packaging some great tools for Archlinux.
+I spend a part of my free time in Open Source development and packaging some great tools for Arch Linux.
 Additionally I'm also involved in the organization of our local PHP usergroup PHP-WVL.

 Balancing all of this with family is the greatest challenge.
 But that is also the most rewarding one :).